developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/barcode/index.md

 * Zebra devices only (Some scan engines do not support all symbologies/symbology properties)

 ###characterSet
-Supported on EB 2.0 and newer.
+Supported on EB 2.0 (and higher).
 Used to select a character set for camera, imager or laser scanner types. **Requires EMDK 6.10 or newer on the device**.

 `characterSetSelection`